Here Comes the Kraken

 Here Comes the Kraken is a Mexican deathcore band from Aguascalientes, formed in 2007.
-They have released three full-length studio albums, two extended plays, and one demo.
+They have released three studio albums, two extended plays and one demo.

 History

 The band was formed in 2007 by brothers Tore González (lead guitar) and Deivis González (drums).
 They later recruited José "TTS" Manuel on vocals, Freddy on bass and Alex Guardado on rhythm guitar.
-Their debut eponymous album (Here Comes The Kraken) was released in 2009, which was accompanied with an extensive tour in Mexico and Europe.
+Their debut eponymous album (Here Comes The Kraken) was released in 2008, which was accompanied with an extensive tour in Mexico and Europe.
 They then followed this up with an EP entitled The Omen in 2010.
 Both of these releases shared a similar, very heavy death metal influenced sound.

 In May 2010, they won at the Indie-O Music Award for "Metal Band of the Year".

 Musical style

 The band's musical style agarres as an extreme metal genre known as deathcore, mixing death metal and metalcore.
 Since their 2011 sophomore album Hate, Greed and Death, they have inducted nu metal influences into their music.